CDKT-FL: Cross-Device Knowledge Transfer using Proxy Dataset in Federated Learning: Experiments

 \subsection{Setting}

-In this section, we validate the efficacy of the \CDKT algorithm with the MNIST \cite{lecun1998mnist}, Fashion-MNIST \cite{xiao2017fashion_mnist}, CIFAR-10, and CIFAR-100 \cite{krizhevsky2009learning} datasets for handwritten digits, fashion images, and objects recognition, respectively.
-We conduct the experiments with $10$ selected clients in each round, where each client has median numbers of data samples at $63$, $70.5$, $966.5$, and $1163.5$ with MNIST, Fashion-MNIST, CIFAR-10, and CIFAR-100 respectively.
-To simulate the properties of non-i.i.d data distribution, we set each client's data from random $20$ classes in $100$ classes for CIFAR-100 dataset and only two classes in total $10$ classes with the other datasets, and use $20\%$ of private data samples for evaluating the testing performance.
+In this section, we validate the efficacy of the \CDKT algorithm with the Fashion-MNIST \citep{xiao2017fashion_mnist}, CIFAR-10, and CIFAR-100 \citep{krizhevsky2009learning} datasets for handwritten digits, fashion images, and object recognition, respectively.
+We conduct the experiments with $10$ selected clients in each round, where each client has median numbers of data samples at $70.5$, $966.5$, and $1163.5$ with Fashion-MNIST, CIFAR-10, and CIFAR-100 respectively.
+To simulate the properties of non-i.i.d data distribution, we set each client's data from random $20$ classes in $100$ classes for CIFAR-100 dataset and only two classes in total $10$ classes with the other datasets and use $20\%$ of private data samples for evaluating the testing performance.
 Thereby, the private datasets are unbalanced and have a small number of training samples.
-Further, the small proxy datasets have all classes data with, respectively, $355$, $330$, $4200$, and $4200$ samples for MNIST, Fashion-MNIST, and CIFAR-10 datasets.
-The global CNN model in the server consists of two convolution layers in MNIST and Fashion-MNIST dataset, whereas three convolution layers are used in the CIFAR-10 and CIFAR-100 dataset, followed by the pooling and fully connected layers.
+We provide the data distributions among clients of different datasets in the Appendix.
+Further, the small proxy datasets have all classes data with, respectively, $330$, $4200$, and $4200$ samples for Fashion-MNIST and CIFAR-10 datasets.
+They are just $0.5$\% and $7$\% of the overall number of samples and practically accessible by service providers.
+The global CNN model in the server consists of two convolution layers in Fashion-MNIST dataset, whereas three convolution layers are used in the CIFAR-10 and CIFAR-100 dataset, followed by the pooling and fully connected layers (described in Table~\ref{model_architecture_fashion} and Table~\ref{model_architecture_cifar} in Appendix).
 The client CNN models have a similar design or one CNN layer fewer than the global model one in the heterogeneous model setting.
-The learning parameters such as learning rates, trade-off parameters are tuned to achieve good results for different settings of algorithms; the number of local epochs $K = 2$, global epochs $R = 2$, and the batch size is $20$.
+The learning parameters, such as learning rates and trade-off parameters, are tuned to achieve good results for different settings of algorithms: the number of local epochs $K = 2$, global epochs $R = 2$, and the batch size is $20$.